Informative Links & Reader Testimonials

 I’ve been watching this project closely for the last couple of years and continue to be amazed by the amount of effort that has gone into every aspect of it.
 I got to handle the end result last weekend and it is beautiful down to the last detail.
 Custom typefaces, bespoke materials, and the very best printing and binding available.

-–Chris Lauritzen, from a Facebook post
+–Chris Lauritzen, Facebook post

 Bibliotheca is such an amazing and brilliant release that even some of the most popular publishers (i.e. Crossway and Zondervan) have hopped on the “multi-volume reader’s bible” train.
 While I can’t compare the physical quality of their releases with Bibliotheca, I can compare the translations themselves and Bibliotheca stands head and shoulders above the rest.